 Design and features of the Project 21 NOPVs

-Each NOPV will measure 110m-long and will have a full load displacement of 2,000t.
+Each NOPV will measure 110m long and will have a full load displacement of 2,000t.
 The operations will be controlled by an intelligent integrated platform management system (IPMS) interfaced with all shipboard systems.

 Weapon systems and survivability

-The NOPVs will be armed with a 76mm super rapid gun mount (SRGM) and two 30mm AK-630M close-in weapon systems (CIWS) to defend and offend medium and short-range targets.
+The NOPVs will be armed with a 76mm super rapid gun mount (SRGM) and two 30mm AK-630M close-in weapon systems (CIWS) to defend and offend against medium and short-range targets.
 The SRGM will feature an integral stealth shield to reduce the total radar cross-section signature of the ship.

-The 76mm gun can fire at a rate of 120 rounds a minute and can engage aerial and surface targets, as well as incoming missiles.
+The 76mm gun can fire at a rate of 120 rounds a minute and engage both aerial and surface targets, as well as incoming missiles.
 It will attain a maximum firing range of 16.3km with standard ammunition.
 The gun will be remotely controlled by an electronic fire control system.

 The AK-630M CIWS can engage manned and unmanned aircraft, small-sized surface targets, soft-skinned coastal targets, and floating mines.
 It will offer a rate of fire of 4,500 rounds a minute.

-The vessels will be equipped with KAVACH chaff rocket launch system.
+The vessels will be equipped with a KAVACH chaff rocket launch system.
 The multi-barrel chaff rocket launcher will defend the ship against incoming anti-ship missiles.

 Navigation and communications

-Aviation facilities aboard the Indian Navy's NOPV
+Aviation facilities on board the Indian Navy’s NOPV

 The helicopter deck located on the stern of the NOPV will accommodate a single helicopter.
 The deck can support the operations of a 5t-class naval utility helicopter or a 12.5t multi-role helicopter.